 I mostly travel to eat.
-Nothing excites me more than trying new foods, particularly if the dish hails from that particular area.
+Nothing excites me more than trying new foods, especially if the dish hails from that region.
+However, this can prove problematic if I fall head over heels for that meal, and I'll be somewhat devastated upon leaving the country.

 Table of Contents